WSP-LAB/YOPO/README.md

 ### Step 2: Install the mitmproxy CA certificate

-Assuming you are inside the Docker container, install the CA certificate for `mitmproxy`, which we use to test whether modified HTML/JS files can bypass the target ATS blockers.
+Assuming you are inside the Docker container, install the CA certificate for `mitmproxy`, which we use to monitor requests to target websites and redirect the response to our local server.

 ```
 $ cd scripts